Replanting Family Tree: Music and songs

-Replanting Family Tree is an electropop remix EP with an "energetic" and electronic-inspired sound that completely reworks the songs on Family Tree.
-RJ Frometa from Vents magazine described it as a collection of lush electropop tracks.
-River Beats' Jared Winkel called the EP a complete rework of Family Tree, which he described as a musical departure from Oh Land's previous works and "far more personal than anything she's ever released".
+Replanting Family Tree is an electropop remix EP with an "energetic" and electronic-inspired sound that completely reworks the songs on Family Tree.River Beats' Jared Winkel called the EP a complete rework of Family Tree, which he described as a musical departure from Oh Land's previous works and "far more personal than anything she's ever released".
 When working on the remixes, Moon was inspired to completely "reimagine" the songs on Family Tree and present them with an electronic-heavy production, unlike their original versions.
 Regarding the opportunity to work with Oh Land on the project, Moon explained: "It was such a privilege to get to dig into the magical worlds Oh Land and Thomas Bartlett created on these recordings."
 Oh Land described the concept: "Replanting Family Tree is like the upside down of my album Family Tree.
 It's got a very electronic and playful vibe which gives the songs a different meaning...
 New soil, rainwater, sunlight gives an old tree with new roots in my forest."

 Replanting Family Tree contains four remixes of songs from the parent album ("Salt", "Open", "Human Error" and "After the Storm") and one original song, "When a Hawk Comes By", which was written by Oh Land, her boyfriend Adnan Zukanovic, and Bartlett.
 The EP opens with Moon's remix of "Salt", which adds "electro-handclaps, jittery beats, and piercing synth-blasts" to the original composition.
 Eric Keith from Vinyl Chapters called it a "genre-busting" remix that is a "haunting and inventive piece".
 Replanting Family Tree proceeds with "Open", a track that deconstructs its original version and is just over two minutes in length.
 On Family Tree, Bartlett receives a writing credit for "Open", but on Replanting Family Tree, Oh Land is credited as the song's sole writer and composer.
 The sound of the "Human Error" remix is noticeably "stripped down" compared to its original version.
 Moon's final Family Tree collaboration is for "After the Storm", which was described as an ambient pop remix about "living in the moment".